davidlaprade/davidlaprade.github.io/_drafts/2019-01-29-my-biggest-doubt-about-btc.md

 fallen to in the immediate wake of the run -- there would be effectively no money to exchange for it, no _demand_ for it.
 It would be, in other words, valueless.

+A valueless coin is a coin that miners won't mine.
+And a network without miners is not a secure or functional network.
+In this way, an extended bank run coupled with a liquidity crunch could not only drive down the price but actually kill the Bitcoin network permanently.

 ### Conclusion